 Being told what to do, or what to eat may fall on deaf ears, or be met with resentment or resistance.

 Be ‘chill’ with your teen on the topics of weight and exercise, but be ready and open to help when you’re called to do so.

 Have you had an experience with this?
 How did you handle it?

 Need More Help with Raising Healthy Teens?

-If you want the input of a pediatric nutrition professional’s expertise and guidance on the food, feeding and habits that lead to a healthy teen, check out The Nourished Child Blueprint.
+If you want the input of a pediatric nutrition professional’s expertise and guidance on the food, feeding and habits that lead to a healthy teen, check out our online class called The Nourished Child Blueprint.

-For other classes, workshops and guidebooks for parents wanting to learn about nutrition and feeding, visit The Nourished Child.
+For other classes, workshops and guidebooks, visit The Nourished Child.